When I accepted the price God paid to buy me back from sin, and He slapped a “SOLD” sticker on me, I was a complete mess!

 He took that lump of dried up, flaking, impure clay and he massaged it!
 He worked on it with incredibly gentle hands and the first thing he did was remove the rocks of sleep-deprivation and nightmares!
 Nobody can function well if they are tired, ill, or terrified.
 God knew that, even if I didn’t, so he didn’t even try to do anything with me spiritually until he had dealt with my physical need for sleep.
 For details about how He did that see this blog entry titled “Lesson One“.

-In those days I could feel criticised, or be offended, just by being looked at let alone anyone trying to tell me I might be mistaken about something.
+In those days I could feel criticised, or be offended, just by being looked at let alone if anyone tried to tell me I might be mistaken about something!
 God had to negotiate the minefield of my chaotic self-defence mechanisms and open my mind to learning new ways of being, doing, and becoming before he could do any real work with me spiritually.

 In human terms, he worked with me on my level, at my pace and in ways that worked for me.
 See the blog entry titled “You can’t believe everything you tell yourself” for an example of how he got me to open my mind and be willing to learn and change.